boPopov/textprotocol/README.md

 ```

 #### Windows
-The scenario for executing the application in Windows it is very simular to the Linux. </br>
 Navigate to the folder for `textprotocol`.
 Open a `PowerShell` or `Cmd` or `Windows Terminal` and execute the command below.
 ```bash
 go run .\\src\\ .\\config.json